-Symptoms of TBI are based on the type of traumatic brain injury and the part of the brain that is affected.
+Symptoms of TBI are based on the type and the part of the brain that is affected.
 A mild TBI is generally when a patient loses consciousness for a few seconds or minutes, or it may be the case that the patient remains conscious.
 Some other symptoms of mild TBI include:

 - Lack of motor coordination

 - Difficulty balancing